The verified peer-to-peer ticket marketplace where you bid on the seat you want — and sellers can't list for more than 10% above face. Ever.

 Bid what a ticket's worth.
 Sellers accept, counter, or pass — real negotiation, not take-it-or-leave-it.

-ID-checked buyers and sellers plus your payment stays in escrow until the ticket gets you in.
+ID-checked buyers and sellers plus your payment is held securely until the ticket gets you in.

 Post your tickets in under a minute and verified fans bid on your seats.
 No Instagram stories, no Facebook bots, no sketchy DMs.